anushka-12-lal/Online-Complaint-Management-Portal-for-University-/README.md

 # Online Complaint Portal for University

 This project was a part of my Software engineering course.
-I have designed an online portal for managemnt of complaints relating to different departments of my university namely:
+I have designed an online portal for management of complaints relating to different departments of my university namely:
 - University
 - Hostel
 - Canteen